AkhilKas/Cruise-Line-Management-System/README.md

 A cruise line has Rooms and Restaurants.
 A Passenger makes a Transaction for booking the cruise trip through our website.
 Passengers on a cruise can visit many, but can board and depart at one Destination.
 Passengers check into their booked Rooms.
 Passengers dine at a variety of Restaurants available on board.
 A Restaurant has Tables.
 A cruise has many on board Staff members, for multiple services to help the Passengers.
 There are designated Staff members to clean Rooms, to serve at the Restaurant, and a lot more roles.

 :speedboat:&nbsp;&nbsp;<b>Modules:</b><br>
-Registration (Cruise destination, departure, port of departure, date of departure, trip duration)<br>
+:computer:&nbsp;&nbsp;Registration (Cruise destination, departure, port of departure, date of departure, trip duration)<br>
-Log In (Choosing onboard suites, Restaurants, cancellation policy, terms and conditions)<br>
+:lock:&nbsp;&nbsp;Log In (Choosing onboard suites, Restaurants, cancellation policy, terms and conditions)<br>
-Explore (Restaurant booking, onboard and off-shore activities, and banquet hall)<br>
+:earth_americas:&nbsp;&nbsp;Explore (Restaurant booking, onboard and off-shore activities, and banquet hall)<br>
-Manage (Already booked, check in, onboard packages, and travel protection)<br>
+:memo:&nbsp;&nbsp;Manage (Already booked, check in, onboard packages, and travel protection)<br>
-Help, Contact Us, About <br>
+:speech_balloon:&nbsp;&nbsp;Help, Contact Us, About <br>